-- Terminate contracts with all other providers : water supplier, landline and mobile telephone, television and internet, house insurance.
-(By phone or by sending a registered letter with acknowledgement of reception depending on the companies).
+- Terminate contracts with all the other service providers : water supplier, landline and mobile telephone, television and internet, house insurance (by phone or by sending a registered letter with acknowledgement of receipt depending on the companies).

-- For further information consult the housing guide in the accommodation section.
+- For further information, consult the housing guide available in the accommodation section of this website.

 You can notify all those administrations in one single step online.

 You can also inform La Poste of your change of address.
 La Poste will redirect your mail abroad so you don't miss any important mail (paid service).

 Do not leave France with debts or unpaid bills.

 - Close your bank account: it is not always possible to do so before departure because your rental deposit will be paid into account after departure and so will your final salary.
 In addition, health insurance reimbursements may also take place after you have left France and possibly tax payments.
 Arrange with your bank to schedule a remote closure of your account after your departure.